Hello! Welcome to Wine Travelista.

 The traditional glass style for Pinot is the Burgundy glass.
 It’s got a big bowl but still tapers at the rim.
 This allows the subtle floral and fruit aromas to collect and concentrate.
 That way you’ll get the most out of your swirling and sniffing.

-How to serve Cabernet Sauvignon
+How to Serve Cabernet Sauvignon

 Cabernet should be consumed at a slightly warmer temperature than Pinot Noir.
 Too cold and the tannins can taste harsh.
 Somewhere between 60 and 65°F (15-18°C) is just right.